 Sometimes a dog can be infected with coccidia but not show any eggs on the fecal float test.
 In these cases, if your veterinarian is suspicious of a coccidia infection, she may still recommend treatment for coccidia, or she may recommend repeating the fecal float test to look for parasites.

 There are two ways to treat coccidia infections in dogs: coccidiostat drugs and coccidiocidal drugs.

 Coccidiostat drugs are the traditional and most common medications used to treat coccidia infections.
 Coccidiostat drugs stop coccidia from reproducing and allow the dog’s immune system to eradicate the infection.

 How long coccidiostat drugs take to eliminate the infection depends on how many coccidia are infecting the dog and how strong the dog’s immune system is.
-Typically, dogs are treated for 5-25 days with AlbonTM, the most commonly prescribed coccidiostat drug.
+Typically, dogs are treated for 5-25 days with Albon, the most commonly prescribed coccidiostat drug.

 Coccidiocidal drugs kill coccidia.
 Ponazuril and toltrazuril are both coccidiocidal drugs that are commonly used in farm animals for coccidia infections.
-Both of these drugs can be compounded into dog-friendly formulations by your local pharmacist, and only require a few doses in comparison to longer treatments with AlbonTM.
+Both of these drugs can be compounded into dog-friendly formulations by your local pharmacist, and only require a few doses in comparison to longer treatments with Albon.